conan-io/conan-io.github.io/_posts/2026-02-17-Reproducible-Configuration-Conan.markdown

 Consequently, all package binaries will include ``my_conf/1.2.Z`` in their ``package_id`` calculation.
 This ensures that minor updates, such as installing ``my_conf/1.2.1``, will not trigger new builds.
 However, moving to a version like ``my_conf/1.3.0`` will require rebuilding all packages.

 However, **this feature should be used with caution**.
 The Conan's binary model of settings, options and dependencies has proved to be the most efficient way to avoid unnecessary rebuilds.
-However, if the model is still not sufficient, as a last resort, using 'core.package_id:config_mode` could be a valid approach to provide safer guarantees and better traceability for the specific configuration used to build each package binary.
+However, if the model is still not sufficient, as a last resort, using ``core.package_id:config_mode`` could be a valid approach to provide safer guarantees and better traceability for the specific configuration used to build each package binary.

 ## Easier to manage multiple configurations